davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-08-20-powershell-on-linux-ansible.md

 ## Getting started

 It is really easy to get started with PowerShell on Linux.
-Make sure that you read the [known issues](https://github.com/PowerShell/PowerShell/blob/master/docs/KNOWNISSUES.md) before you do.
+Make sure that you read the [known issues](https://github.com/PowerShell/PowerShell/blob/master/docs/KNOWNISSUES.md) before you do.<br>
 Check out the [getting started](https://github.com/PowerShell/PowerShell/#get-powershell) instructions if you've already got an environment to run PowerShell in.

 You don't have a Linux VM handy?
 [Docker](https://docs.docker.com/engine/getstarted/step_one/#docker-for-windows) to the rescue.